waadmawlood/media/README.md

 Determine `delete_file_after_day` from `config/media.php` must be integer

-⭕️ Add Command to crontab of project to implemented automatically
+⭕️ Add Command to the crontab of the project to implement automatically

 in `app/Console/Kernel.php` add this: